The Benefits of Autonomous Vehicles for Community-Based Trip Sharing: Case Study and Experimental Results

 For additional perspectives, the trips are partitioned into two sets: the approximately 2,200 daily trips made by commuters living within Ann Arbor city limits (the region bounded by highways US-23, M-14, and I-94), and the remainder made by commuters living outside the region.
 The rationale behind this split is to distinguish between the results of trips for commuters living nearer to the downtown area, where the parking structures are located, and those for commuters living further away.
 The trips from each set are then further partitioned into smaller problem instances using the clustering algorithm from \citet{hasan2020} which groups at most $N$ commuters together based on the spatial proximity of their home locations.
 The clusters are thought of as ``neighborhoods'' within which trip sharing is done exclusively.
 This notion of breaking down a problem into smaller instances is in line with the conclusion by \citet{agatz2012}, that effective decomposition techniques are necessary for the computational feasibility of large-scale problems.

 Several assumptions were made to characterize the nature of the requests submitted to the trip-sharing platform.
 First, each rider $i$, when requesting a trip, specifies a desired arrival time $at^+_i$ to the inbound trip destination and a desired departure time $dt^-_i$ from the outbound trip origin.
 This assumption is consistent with those in the literature on the DARP, e.g., \citet{jaw1986}, \citet{cordeau2003}, and \citet{cordeau2006}.
 Secondly, each rider tolerates a maximum shift of $\pm\Delta$ to the desired times.
 Therefore, if the arrival and departure times at the parking structure from the dataset are considered as the desired times, then a delivery time upper bound of $b_i$ = $at^+_i + \Delta$ can be associated with each $i\in\mathcal{D}^+$ and a pickup time window of $[a_i,b_i] = [dt^-_i - \Delta,dt^-_i + \Delta]$ can be associated with each $i\in\mathcal{P}^-$.
 Consequently, a departure time window of $[a_i,b_i] = [b_{n+i} - s_i - L_i - 2\Delta,b_{n+i} - s_i - L_i]$ is associated with each $i\in\mathcal{P}^+$ and a delivery time upper bound of $b_i = b_{i-n} + s_{i-n} + L_{i-n}$ is associated with each $i\in\mathcal{D}^-$.
-Finally, each rider $i$ will tolerate at most an $R\%$ extension to her direct-trip ride duration, i.e., $L_i = (1+R)\cdot \tau_{(i,n+i)}$, for each $i\in\mathcal{P}$. \citet{hunsaker2002} used a similar assumption.
+Finally, each rider $i$ will tolerate at most an $R\%$ extension to her direct-trip ride duration, i.e., $L_i = (1+R)\cdot \tau_{(i,n+i)}$ for each $i\in\mathcal{P}$. \citet{hunsaker2002} also used a similar assumption.
+This use of a single multiplication factor for modeling the maximum tolerable ride-duration (versus a more fine-grained approach) is seen as a practical necessity to cater to the massive volume of trips considered in the case study, and it is seen as a more realistic alternative to the approach used in other works on the DARP (e.g., \cite{cordeau2006} used an identical duration for every trip).
+Results of sensitivity analyses on both $\Delta$ and $R$ are provided in later sections to demonstrate their effect on the final results.

 \paragraph{Depot Configurations}

 This paper explores two hypothetical depot configurations: (1) a central depot configuration in which all neighborhoods are served by vehicles from a single, centralized depot, and (2) a local depot configuration whereby each neighborhood is served by a local depot situated within the neighborhood itself.
 For the first scenario, the largest parking structure from the dataset considered is arbitrarily designated as the central depot.
 In the second scenario, the home address $l_c$ that is nearest to every other location within cluster $\mathcal{P}_c$ is selected as the hypothetical local depot location, i.e.,